-Basic Syntax & Semantics
+Basic Syntax & Semantics of mimium#

 This section explains the basic syntax and semantics of the mimium language.